eeg3/workspaces-portal/README.md

 The `UserPoolClientId` and `UserPoolId` should be placed into the `website/js/config.js` file within the `cognito.userPoolId` and `cognito.userPoolClientId` so that the website knows how to use the services provisioned.
 If not using `us-east-1`, also change the region within `cognito.region` accordingly.

-The API Gateway created manually should also be placed into `website/js/config.js` within the `api.invokeUrl` entry.
+#### Configure Approval Email Address

 For WorkSpace creation approvals, configure the email address within the `approval.email` entry.

-Once the `config.js` file is updated, push the change to the GitHub repo; this will automatically update the application with the new config through the pipeline.
+This could be an individual address or a Distribution List.

 #### Configure Cognito to use Custom Trigger

 *Warning: If this is not configured, anyone can sign up and use the portal.*

-Also needed after deployment is to configure Cognito -> User Pools -> <Created Pool> -> General Settings -> Triggers -> Custom Message Trigger to point to the `cogDomainVerify` Lambda function.
+Also needed after deployment is to configure Cognito to use the cognito-domainVerify Lambda.
+To configure manually, follow these steps:

+1. Navigate to Cognito within the AWS Console.
+2. Select `Manage your User Pools`.
+3. Select the pool created by CloudFormation (e.g. appName-pool).
+4. Select `Triggers` under `General Settings`.
+5. Under `Custom message`, select the cognito-domainVerify Lambda (e.g. AppName-serverless-stack-cogDomainVerify-ABCDEFGH).
+6. Select `Save Changes`.

 This will enable limiting signups to the email domain configured in the function.

+#### Push Changes

+Once the `config.js` file is updated, push the change to the GitHub repo; this will automatically update the application with the new config through the pipeline.

 #### Create CloudFront Web Distribution to provide HTTPS Support